 (b) EXCEPT AS EXPRESSLY SET FORTH IN THE AGREEMENT AND EXCEPT TO THE EXTENT PROHIBITED BY APPLICABLE LAW, AFFIRM MAKES NO OTHER WARRANTY OF ANY KIND REGARDING THE SERVICES, AND EXPLICITLY DISCLAIMS ALL OTHER WARRANTIES, WHETHER EXPRESS, IMPLIED, OR STATUTORY, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR PARTICULAR PURPOSE.

 7.1 Merchant Indemnification.
-Merchant will defend, indemnify, and hold harmless Affirm, its affiliates, and their respective officers, directors, agents, employees, successors, and assigns (individually and collectively, an “Affirm Party”) from and against all penalties, damages, losses, or expenses (including reasonable attorneys’ fees) (collectively, “Losses”) suffered, incurred, or sustained by any Affirm Party resulting from or arising out of any claim relating to: (a) Merchant’s breach of an obligation under the Agreement and the Affirm Policies and Service Terms, including fines or penalties arising from such breach; (b) personal injury (including death) or property damage resulting from Merchant’s acts or omissions; (c) Merchant’s breach of its obligations under the Agreement with respect to the offering, marketing, sale, or distribution of goods or services that are Prohibited Businesses; (d) the goods or services provided by Merchant, including any claims for false advertising, unfair business practices, discrimination, or product defects; (e) any amounts, including taxes, interest, and penalties, assessed against Merchant by any governmental authority arising from Customers’ purchases of Merchant Products; (f) Merchant’s violation, misappropriation, or infringement of the IP of a third party; (g) fraud, gross negligence, or willful misconduct of Merchant; or (h) the acts or omissions of Merchant Personnel.
+Merchant will defend, indemnify, and hold harmless Affirm, its affiliates, and their respective officers, directors, agents, employees, successors, and assigns (individually and collectively, an “Affirm Party”) from and against all penalties, damages, losses, or expenses (including reasonable attorneys’ fees) (collectively, “Losses”) suffered, incurred, or sustained by any Affirm Party resulting from or arising out of any claim relating to: (a) Merchant’s breach of an obligation under the Agreement, including fines or penalties arising from such breach; (b) personal injury (including death) or property damage resulting from Merchant’s acts or omissions; (c) Merchant’s breach of its obligations under the Agreement with respect to the offering, marketing, sale, or distribution of goods or services that are Prohibited Businesses; (d) the goods or services provided by Merchant, including any claims for false advertising, unfair business practices, discrimination, or product defects; (e) any Taxes and other governmental fees and charges (and any penalties, interest, and other additions thereto) that are imposed on Merchant with respect to or in connection with Merchant's use of the Services and any Taxes in connection with Merchant's business; (f) Merchant’s violation, misappropriation, or infringement of the IP of a third party; (g) fraud, gross negligence, or willful misconduct of Merchant; or (h) the acts or omissions of Merchant Personnel.

 9. Dispute Resolution.